LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations: Ablation Studies

 \subsubsection{Gradient Loss Scale and Denoising Steps}

-In counterfactual generation, increasing the number of denoising inference steps \((T)\) provides the model with more opportunities to iteratively refine the generated video and incorporate classifier guidance.
+In counterfactual generation, increasing the number of denoising inference steps \((T)\) provides the model with more opportunities to iteratively refine the generated video and incorporate guidance of the target model.
 The number of denoising steps corresponds to the same number of steps for which noise is added initially.
-While higher \(T\) values can improve reconstruction fidelity and enhance prediction shifts, excessive values may also lead to over-modification of the input, potentially affecting perceptual quality.
-Similarly, increasing the gradient loss scale \((\lambda_c)\) strengthens the influence of classifier gradients during generation. \(\lambda_c\) can enhance counterfactual success rates by steering the generation towards the desired prediction change more effectively.
-However, overly high values may introduce out-of-distribution noise, which can manifest as unrealistic structures or subtle artifacts in the generated frames.
+Although, higher \(T\) values can enhance prediction shifts, excessive values may also lead to over-modification of the input, potentially affecting perceptual quality.
+Similarly, increasing the gradient loss scale \((\lambda_c)\) strengthens the influence of gradients during generation and can improve counterfactual success by steering the generation towards the desired prediction change more effectively.
+However, excessively large values may introduce out-of-distribution noise, which can appear as unrealistic structures or subtle artifacts in the generated frames.

-Table~\ref{tab:echonet_steps_gls} shows that regression accuracy consistently improved with higher values of \(T\) and \(\lambda_c\).
-Perceptual metrics (SSIM and LPIPS) exhibited minor variations, indicating that the accuracy gains were achieved with only slight visual quality degradation.
-Based on these results, \(\lambda_c = 0.15\) and \(T = 15\) were selected for subsequent experiments on the EchoNet-Dynamic dataset.
+\cref{tab:echonet_steps_gls} shows that regression accuracy consistently improved with higher values of \(T\) and \(\lambda_c\).
+Perceptual metrics (SSIM and LPIPS) exhibited minor variations, indicating that the accuracy gains are achieved with only slight degradation in visual quality.
+Notably, temporal consistency remains high across all settings (\(\text{Temp.} \approx 0.95\)), indicating that neither guidance scale nor denoising disrupts motion coherence.
+Based on these results, \(\lambda_c = 0.10\) and \(T = 15\) are selected as the optimal values for subsequent experiments on the EchoNet-Dynamic dataset.